 |$200,000 for 8%||$300,000 for 15%||Barbara Corcoran|

 Entrepreneurs: Bryan Lewis and Caleb Lewis

-The Press Waffle Co. is a Dallas, TX, based food service company that operates out of food halls and serves up scrumptious Belgian-style waffles for Americans.
-Press Waffle Co. has 16 toppings to choose from as well as a savory waffle option.
+The Press Waffle Co. is a Dallas, TX, based food service company that serves up scrumptious Belgian-style waffles for Americans and operates out of food halls.
+Press Waffle Co. has a savory waffle option as well as 16 toppings to choose from.

 They are seeking a strategic partner that will help them to grow nationwide while also investing to help them get additional stores up and running.

-They first built up a following as a food truck business and then opened a permanent storefront.
-They now have four company-owned stores and are planning to open more, as well as expand across the country with franchises.
+They first started as a food truck business until they have some cache to open a permanent storefront.
+After opening four company-owned stores, they are planning to expand across the country with franchises and open more.

 |$250,000 for 3%||NO DEAL||NO SHARK|

 Entrepreneurs: Janet Wu and Erin Wold-Fettner

 Silkroll is an online service founded by two women entrepreneurs in San Francisco, CA, that wants to help to keep their customers fashionable through a new marketplace where customers can trade their clothes and extend the life of a piece of clothing.

 Selling and buying through SilkRoll is simple.
 Customers open an account through the website and receive a shipping bag.